 Ohio State University

 Mike Vrabel played college football for the Ohio State Buckeyes from 1993 to 1996.
-During his award-winning college career, he was named to the All-American team in both 1995 and 1996.
-He also won the Big 10 Defensive Lineman of the Year during those years, becoming the first player to ever win the award twice.
+In 1995 and 1996, he was a member of the All-American team and was awarded Big 10 Defensive Lineman of the Year, becoming the first player to ever win the award twice.

-After his distinguished career at Ohio State, Vrabel was selected in the 3rd round of the 1997 NFL draft by the Pittsburgh Steelers.
-He played four seasons with the Steelers.
+After his distinguished career at Ohio State University, Vrabel was selected in the 3rd round of the 1997 NFL draft by the Pittsburgh Steelers.
+He played four seasons with the Steelers at outside linebacker.

 New England Patriots

-In the 2001 offseason he signed a free agent contract with the New England Patriots.
-He was a stalwart on the defensive front for the Patriots, helping to lead the defense as the Patriots won three Super Bowls in his first four seasons with the team.
-His best year with the team came in 2007 when he was named the All-Pro team following the Patriots 18-1 season.
-In addition to his role on defense, he was a versatile contributor on the offensive end as well, catching 12 touchdown passes as a tight end.
+In the 2001 offseason, he signed a free agent contract with the New England Patriots.
+He was a stalwart on the defensive front, helping the Patriots win three Super Bowls in his first four seasons with the team.
+His best year with the team came in 2007 when he was named to the All-Pro team following the Patriots’ 18-1 season.
+In addition to his role on defense, he was also a versatile contributor to the offense, catching 12 touchdown passes as a tight end.

 Kansas City Chiefs

-Following the 2008 season, Vrabel was traded with quarterback Matt Cassel to the Kansas City Chiefs where Vrabel finished out his career.
-Serving as a veteran leader on the team, Vrabel played 2009 and 2010 for the Chiefs to conclude his 14-year career.
+Following the 2008 season, Vrabel was traded along with quarterback Matt Cassel to the Kansas City Chiefs.
+Vrabel served as a veteran leader on the team,playing in 2009 and 2010 for the Chiefs to conclude his 14-year playing career.

 Ohio State University